DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 As we can see, scalability is pretty good but, with high number of processes, it is limited by the very low time spent.
 As we would expect, `init` and `update` take almost all the time, with `update` being the most time-consuming part.
 However, as the number of MPI tasks increases, we can see that the time spent on `sendrecv` increases, being nearly comparable with the time spent on the other two parts for 16 MPI tasks.

-Let's see how things change with a larger matrix:
+Let's see how things change with a larger matrix: by multiplying the size by 10, we expect the time to increase by a factor of 100, since the time scales quadratically with the size of the matrix:

 ![cpu12000](imgs/results/cpu12000.png)

 As expected, speedup is greatly improved with more MPI tasks, and the time spent on `sendrecv` is now totally negligible: basically the entire computation time is spent on initialization and update of the matrix.

+Also, the time spent on the 12000x12000 matrix is about 100 times the time spent on the 1200x1200 matrix at parity of the number of MPI tasks, as we would expect.

 ### GPU